Bluehost vs Squarespace 2025: which is better?

 This kind of editing is probably the easiest way to launch a website.

-Squarespace builder is much more powerful.
-For starters, it comes with 100s of stunning templates.
-And there’s no other way to describe them; it’s obvious that the platform puts a lot of work into making the templates unique and oh so very attractive.
+Squarespace’s builder is much more powerful.
+For starters, it comes with hundreds of stunning templates.
+And there’s no other way to describe them; it’s obvious that the platform puts a lot of work into making the templates unique and very attractive.

-Not sure if there’s a need to mention this, but the templates are responsive as well.
-And by this, I mean that they will look good on phones, tablets, and desktops, adjusting automatically.
+The templates are responsive as well.
+They will look good on phones, tablets, and desktops, adjusting automatically.

 As for the building experience, it can be both very simple and very advanced.
 You can choose to simply replace the demo pictures and text with your own.
-Which couldn’t get more simple.
-Or, you can modify the layouts to make each page and design element completely unique.
+You can also modify the layouts to make each page and design element unique.

 No matter which approach you choose, using the editor is quite intuitive.
 You can drag and drop the existing stuff around as well as add new design elements such as buttons, text boxes, and images.
 Squarespace has global settings for fonts and colors, but you can also choose to edit this for each section individually.